This company is not yet accredited. To learn more, see reviews below or submit your own.

 We too our Toyota Avalon in because the check engine light came on.
 They advised us that a sensor was bad and would cost approx. $350 to repair.
 They also advised that several routine maintenance items were due.
 We agreed to most of the routine maintenance items they advised plus the replacement of the defective sensor causing the check engine light to appear.
 Total bill was $1860.
 On the way home from the dealership the check engine light came on again.
 Upon returning the car to the Ed Morse Toyota the following day we were advised that yet another $450 repair would be required to fix the check engine light problem.
 After complaining to the general manager, the charge was reduced to $200.
 We felt it should have been repaired at no cost since their original diagnosis was obviously either wrong or incomplete causing us needless extra time to returning the car.
 Their attitude was totally unapologetic.
 We will not return to this dealership.

-Ed Morse Toyota Company Profile
+Ed Morse Toyota Company Information

 - Company Name: